austind/iosfw/README.md

 * Catalyst 9k series
 * ISR 4300

-**NOTE: Use at your own risk.** This is beta software in active development.
-It works well in my environment, but serious bugs are possible.
+**NOTE: Use at your own risk.** It works well in my environment, but serious bugs are possible.
 Test thoroughly in a lab environment, and see known issues below.

 ## Usage

+### Preparation

 1. Review [`config/config.yaml`](https://github.com/austind/iosfw/blob/master/config/config.yaml) and [`config/images.yaml`](https://github.com/austind/iosfw/blob/master/config/images.yaml) and match them to your requirements.
 Defaults are sane enough for most environments, but don't take any chances :)
 1. Copy your IOS images defined in `images.yaml` to the `src_image_path` defined in `config.yaml`.

-As of 0.9.0, SCP image transfer directly from `iosfw` no longer works.
-Since SCP encryption slows transfer down with encryption overhead, I recommend setting up an FTP server on a separate host and configuring `config.yaml` accordingly.

 **Note:** Pay special attention if you have devices of the *same* model, but need *different* IOS images (e.g., ipbase vs ipservices).
 In that case, define both images in `images.yaml` and add the same model to their respective `models` lists.
 Then, change `match_feature_set` to `true` in `config.yaml`.

-### Interactive
+### Interactive Example

 ```
 >>> from iosfw import iosfw